Joaquim Martins: Career

 Martins started his academic career at the University of Toronto Institute for Aerospace Studies, where he was an assistant professor from 2002 to 2008 and associate professor until 2009.
 Throughout his tenure at the University of Toronto, he held the Canada Research Chair in Multidisciplinary Design Optimization.
 He then took the role of associate professor in the Department of Aerospace Engineering at the University of Michigan, where he was promoted to Full Professor in 2015.
 He held a Visiting Professorship at the ISAE–SUPAERO Institut Supérieur de l'Aéronautique et de l'Espace in Toulouse from 2015 to 2016, where he was a Marie Skłodowska–Curie Fellow.
 Since 2021, he has been the Pauline M. Sherman Collegiate Professor in the Department of Aerospace Engineering at the University of Michigan, concurrently holding a courtesy appointment as a professor in the Department of Naval Architecture and Marine Engineering.

+In 2016, Martins founded Supercritical Research LLC (restructured as Supercritical Inc. in 2025), a company that applies multidisciplinary design optimization methods from his research group to industrial aerospace applications.

 Martins was the Technical Co-chair for the 12th AIAA/ISSMO Multidisciplinary Analysis and Optimization Conference in 2008.
 He was a co-organizer for the Fields Industrial Optimization Seminars and NSF Workshop titled "The Future of Multidisciplinary Design Optimization: Advancing the Design of Complex Systems".
 Moreover, he co-organized the UTIAS–MITACS International Workshop on Aviation and Climate Change in Toronto.